AdityaB2007/UpdatedTMAS/README.md

 2. **Development** - Improve the website and add features
 3. **Outreach** - Help spread the word about TMAS

-To join the team, visit [tmasacademy.org/join](https://tmasacademy.org/join) or fill out our volunteer application.
+To join the team, visit us online and fill out our volunteer application.

 ## Community